powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 transformer.addExtension(TwoWindingsTransformerPhaseAngleClock.class, new TwoWindingsTransformerPhaseAngleClock(transformer, 3));
 ```

+The extension is located in the module `com.powsybl:powsybl-iidm-extensions`.

 ## Three windings transformer phase angle clock

 This extension is used to model the Vector Group of a three windings transformer.
 The phase angle clock could be modeled at leg 2, leg 3 or both legs 2 and 3 and of a three windings transformer (network side).
 The voltage phase angle displacement is represented with clock hours.
 The valid values are 0 to 11.
 This extension is attached to a [three windings transformer](index.md#three-windings-transformer).